(And Oy! – that applies to hiring clients as well as candidates!)

 - Do all the above whilst being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.

 Remember also that the 1st impression you create is not just with the interviewer.
-It is also with the PA, Office Manager and the colleague that meets and greets you or walks past you in reception.
+It is also with the PA, Office Manager, and the colleague that meets and greets you or walks past you in reception.
 It is the person who buzzes you in.
 The 1st impression you create when engaging with a new potential employer is actually plus-fold.

 If you follow all of this advice and remain genuine, you will be memorable and have a good chance to prove why you are the right person for this business – if they turn out to be the right business for you!

 But…clients!
 Have YOU remembered that YOU also need to create a good first impression?
-In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often a first impression of a company can be misguided if the interviewer hasn’t followed their own essential checklist too:
+In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often the first impression of a company can be misguided if the interviewer hasn’t followed their own essential checklist too:

 Here is the checklist for a “good 1st impression” for the hiring client:

-- Make sure the exterior and reception area of your office is neat, clean and welcoming.
+- Make sure the exterior and reception area of your office is neat, clean, and welcoming.